siddiki8/ODR-api/README.md

     *   Input: `sources_to_summarize`, `sources_to_chunk`, User Query.
     *   Action:
         *   For `sources_to_summarize`: Scrapes content (using Crawl4AI and `scraping_utils`), then uses a Summarizer LLM to generate concise summaries relevant to the query.
         *   For `sources_to_chunk`: Scrapes content, divides it into `Chunk`s, and reranks the chunks for relevance against the query.
+Removes less relevant chunks.
     *   Output: List of `SourceSummary` objects and list of relevant `Chunk` objects.

 5.  **Context Assembly:**